slamora/brackets-wiki/CSS-Context-API-implementation-spec.md

 The values of "index" and "offset" depend on the cursor position in the existing property value.
 Example 2 will have 0 for "index" and 16 for "offset".
 Example 3 will have 0 for "offset" and 1 for "index".

 When the cursor is in the property value context and there is a white space immediately after the cursor, then we are in a location where the user can add a new property value.
-This is the case for example 1, 4 and 5.
+This is the case for example 1, 4 and 5. "isNewItem" flag will be true and offset will be 0 for these cases. "index" will be 0 for example 1, 3 for example 4 and 4 for example 5.

-[nj] It would be good to explain that the empty string will be at the beginning in example 1 and at the end in example 5.
-Also, it looks like examples 3-5 have an extra "|" in them.
+<del>[nj] It would be good to explain that the empty string will be at the beginning in example 1 and at the end in example 5.
+Also, it looks like examples 3-5 have an extra "|" in them.</del>

-[raymond] Added explanation and removed extra "|" from examples 3-5.
+<del>[raymond] Added explanation and removed extra "|" from examples 3-5.</del>

+[raymond] Introduced "isNewItem" in the info object instead of adding an empty string at the location where a new property can be added.
+So striking out the above comments that no longer applied to the new version of info object.

 [Glenn] How do you feel about *always* returning the selector info at the current pos?
 This would eliminate the need for the `findSelectorAtDocumentPos()` function, and it seems like it would be useful information for many types of code hints.
 <br />